The debut for Wake Forest's Carter Whitt and his fast transition to college basketball

-Even with his quick on-ramp to college basketball, Carter Whitt didn’t feel his confidence waiver.
+Even with his quick on-ramp to college basketball, Carter Whitt didn’t feel his confidence waver.
 At least, for the most part.

 “I’ve been excited all week,” Whitt said.
 “Coming in this whole week, I didn’t think I was going to be nervous.
 Then this morning, I was pretty nervous.
 But as we got out there on the floor warming up, I felt fine.”